 5. Atlanta, Georgia

-According Indeed, more residents of the Atlanta metropolitan area are looking for remote work than any other city in the country.
+According to Indeed, more residents of the Atlanta metropolitan area are looking for remote work than in any other city in the country.
 That means you’ve got a readymade community of like-minded telecommuters to connect with, during work hours and on weekends.
-Not to mention the fact that starting your workday with a bike ride on the BeltLine or a walk in the Georgia sun certainly doesn’t sound too shabby.
+Plus, residents can start their workday with a bike ride on the BeltLine or a walk in the Georgia sun.
+All of these outdoor amenities are just an added benefit and certainly don’t sound too shabby.

 6. Seattle, Washington

 Seattle’s tech boom and influx of remote-friendly companies like Amazon and Microsoft make it a haven for telecommuters.
 On days when you feel like working outside your home, you can choose from 200 public workspaces.

 Seattle is a bit more expensive than many other US telecommuting hubs.
 However, the city makes up for it with all the cultural and outdoor offerings that Seattle is known for.
 And it doesn’t hurt that the city is full of fellow telecommuters on days when you need a little human interaction.